About us

 A GLOBAL DILEMMA

 Wildlife conservation is a global dilemma.
-It is a solution to a human problem, one that requires a diverse, multiple, interconnected approach.
-Even as we consider the specific role an organism plays in its environment, we also consider its role in the larger ecosystem, the human-dominated planet.
-From this perspective, we view wildlife conservation as essential for a just and peaceful world, one that allows wild animals to co-exist with humans and domestic animals in settings ranging from backyards and city parks to farms and nature reserves.
+It is a solution to a human problem requiring a diverse, multiple, interconnected approach.
+Even as we consider an organism's specific role in its environment, we also consider its role in the larger ecosystem, the human-dominated planet.
+From this perspective, we view wildlife conservation as essential for a just and peaceful world that allows wild animals to co-exist with humans and domestic animals in settings ranging from backyards and city parks to farms and nature reserves.

 COMBINING ART WITH SCIENCE